-I arrived in Toulouse, France.
-Off the plane from Prague, the contrast is stark.
+Off the plane from Prague, the contrast with Toulouse is stark.
 The streets in France are wide, even, and shaded by leafy branches towering overhead.
 Shop fronts are seemingly always freshly painted, their signs detailed in modern yet classic scripts.
-Chickens roam free in the Toulouse parks.
+Chickens roam free in the parks.
 The French are flawlessly yet understatedly elegant, riding the tram, cycling past, their hair perfectly in place.
 They sit on painted metal folding chairs drinking their coffee, sipping their wine, served by a waiter, a white apron tied around his waist, beneath the awning of a perfectly placed street corner restaurant as the golden sun of the late summer evening turns the whole scene a magical hue.
+This is what there is to do in Toulouse.
 It’s not a dream it’s just, France.

-The first morning I left my apartment in Toulouse around noon for lunch.
-I had a spot in mind that was about a 20-minute walk.
+The first morning I left my apartment around noon for lunch, my Airbnb wasn’t in the best area to stay in Toulouse so it was about a 20-minute walk.
 It took me at least an hour and a half to get there.
 I didn’t get lost.
 I got distracted.
-A church here, an alleyway there.
+A church here, an alleyway there, there are so many places to visit in Toulouse.
 Vintage shops, cafes, wine bars, flea markets, Toulouse is distractingly, and unexpectedly, enchanting.

 I eat, I window shop, I walk, a lot, I sit, I watch, I listen.
 Even on rainy days Toulouse is full of life.

 I see a man, toplessly sunbathing in the park be told by the police to put his shirt on.
 I watch two homeless men yelling on the street.
 But I also see the peaceful diversity of France.
-Perhaps it’s not really there, we see that on the surface, in the news it’s not there, but when you walk the streets, see the real people, you see that maybe it is.
-Again, the contrast to Prague is immense in Toulouse.
-White, black, brown or green.
+And it is, diverse.
+White, black, brown, or green.
 Curly hair, straight hair, or head scarf.
 Everyone is just living their same life.

 It’s all just life.
 French life.
 Exactly as French life should be, according to an American.